SmileiPIC/tutorials/tutorial2.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 One MPI process must compute the many patches it owns.
-Fortunately, it has access to several *cores* to do that.
+In case of a multi-cores architecture coupled to the shared memory paradigm, processes can access to several *cores* to do that.

-Cores compute patches *in parallel* until all patches are done.
+In the most common model, for each core, a *thread* is associated to compute patches *in parallel* until all patches are done.

-The operations that are run sequentially, in a single core, are called a *thread*.
 These threads are managed with *OpenMP* to synchronize their advance.
 Very importantly, there should be **as many threads as cores**.
 If you specify less, then some cores will have no threads to run.
 If you specify more, then